HIPAA Compliance with VAs: A Guide

 - Document everything — policies, training records, access logs, incidents

 The bottom line: HIPAA compliance with virtual assistants is entirely achievable.
 It requires upfront structure and ongoing diligence — the same standard you'd apply to any employee handling patient data.
+See how VAs handle insurance verification and revenue cycle management with these compliance frameworks in place, or explore our healthcare VA services.